Memsworth/ConsoleApp.PhoneBook/README.md

 - Using some sort of API to verify correct email address
 - A better search method to display contact (or an individual contact
 - Fixing A LOT of DRY
-## Source

-This is a part of the [TheCSharpAcademy](https://www.thecsharpacademy.com/) .NET Full Stack Dev roadmap
 ## Feedback

 If you have any feedback, please reach out to me at abubakarahmed4497@outlook.com